gborough/roscal/ROADMAP.md

 Action and Milestones?
 These points are yet to be answered and warrants the following actions to be taken:

-- Liaise with companies that build these toolings and open up discussions on normalisation of data
+- Liaise with companies that build these tools and open up discussions on normalisation of data
 - Obtain advice and feedback from OSCAL end users on what they like to be implemented, find common ground amongst use cases that can be generalised and